rosscdh/django-paymill-redux/README.md

-django-paymill
+django-paymill-redux
 ====================

-A Django app for integrating with paymill
+A Django app for integrating with paymill.

+An updated integration that is not the same as: https://github.com/ulfur/django-paymill

 Installation